davmac314/dasynq/README.md

 4.9+ is required).
 The existing makefile sample (Makefile.openbsd) has appropriate settings.

 Linux, OpenBSD, FreeBSD and MacOS are supported "out of the box".
 For other systems you may need to edit the `dasynq-config.h` file (see instructions within).
-It's desirable to have either epoll or kqueue; on many BSD variants it may be possible to build by defining `DASYNQ_HAVE_KQUEUE` to `1`.
-However, if neither epoll nor kqueue are available, the build will fall back to using pselect.
+For full functionality either epoll or kqueue are required; in many BSD variants it may be possible to build by defining `DASYNQ_HAVE_KQUEUE` to `1`.
+If epoll and kqueue are not available, Dasynq will fall back to using a `select`-based backend.

 After installation, you can use "pkg-config" to find the appropriate flags to compile against Dasynq, assuming you have pkg-config installed: